jean-francoisgiraud/DigitalCertificationServices/README.md

 In Canada crypto currencies and smart contracts are regulated under provincial securities laws.
 A "security" means "an investment contract" which require an investment of money in a business which may succeed or fail depending on the quantity and quality of the work of the business managers.
 This means that if you buy and sell CCs or operate smart-contracts at a profit, you have profits and/or losses (from capital gains) that need to be reported for tax purposes.

 ## DCS
-DCS are our own tokens representing real-world certification (proof of regulatory compliance), assets, products, services.
+DCS (Digital Certification Services) are our own tokens representing real-world certification (proof of regulatory compliance), assets, products, services.
 DPS can be sent/received and are issued on the BCH/SLP (bitcoin cash) network instead of running on their own blockchain.

 The DCS coin is listed on bitcoin.com [here](https://explorer.bitcoin.com/bch/token/ee7fd620ec270e1e5856596a5d6646f02c412e8844fa16cb4e576b5409a2e9a7)
 https://explorer.bitcoin.com/bch/token/ee7fd620ec270e1e5856596a5d6646f02c412e8844fa16cb4e576b5409a2e9a7